Talking Osteoporosis Treatments

 Prescription osteoporosis treatments come in several forms, such as liquids, pills, injections and infusions.
 Your doctor can help you decide which form is best for you.
 Regardless of how you take prescription treatments, they typically work in one of two ways:

-Anabolics osteoporosis treatments build new bone by stimulating your body’s natural bone-building cells.
-The goal of anabolic treatment is to build new bone — not just maintain the bone you already have — and to reduce the risk of fracture.
+Anabolic osteoporosis treatments help build new bone by stimulating your body’s natural bone-building cells.
+The goal of anabolic treatment is to help build new bone — not just maintain the bone you already have — and to reduce the risk of fracture.

 Talking to a Bone Expert